LamaHamadeh/Pima-Indians-Diabetes-DataSet-UCI/README.md

 Each record has a class value that indicates whether the patient suffered an onset of diabetes within 5 years of when the measurements were taken (1) or not (0).

 This is a standard dataset that has been studied a lot in machine learning literature.
 A good prediction accuracy is 70%-76%.

+In this repository, we study this dataset by using K nearest neighbor classification method